MechMindRobotics/mecheye_cpp_samples/profiler/PrintProfilerStatus/README.md

 # PrintProfilerStatus Sample

-With this sample, you can obtain and print the laser profiler's information, such as model, serial number, firmware version, and temperatures.
+With this sample, you canObtain and print the laser profiler's information, such as model, serial number, firmware version, and temperatures.

 If you have any questions or have anything to share, feel free to post on the [Mech-Mind Online Community](https://community.mech-mind.com/).
 The community also contains a [specific category for development with Mech-Eye SDK](https://community.mech-mind.com/c/mech-eye-sdk-development/19).